-In this example, the wagon is the femur, and it slides down slope of the top of
+In this example, the wagon is the femur, and it slides the downslope of the top of

 the tibia when the CCL is ruptured.
 This instability leads to damage and destruction of the cartilage and bones of the knee joint.
 TPLO surgery “levels” the tibia to prevent the femur from sliding forward, thereby stabilizing the joint.

-This technique is also called a lateral suture stabilization.
-It involves creating a synthetic ligament outside the joint with heave suture.
+This technique is also called lateral suture stabilization.
+It involves creating a synthetic ligament outside the joint with a heavy suture.
 The idea is to mimic the angle of the cruciate ligament with a suture that is placed outside the joint capsule.
 This method works well on small dogs and cats, but not as well in very athletic dogs greater than 30# in size.

 Healing from TPLO and TTA surgery is generally rapid.